 What does this mean for stockholders?
-Well, as it stands Shell’s current market capitalization is around $250 billion.
+Well, Shell’s current market-cap is around $250b as things stand.
 The company is returning over half of that to shareholders through 2025.
 Call that an annual figure of around 9% spread out over six-and-a-half years.
 If that sounds too good to be true then it probably shouldn’t.
-Remember Shell’s current earnings yield is already approaching 9%, so in a roundabout way what we basically have is the company saying that it plans to return all of its profit to shareholders.
+Remember, Shell’s current earnings yield is already approaching 9%, so in a roundabout way what we basically have is the company saying that it plans to return all of its profit to shareholders.

 Some other things to consider.
-First, it looks we are about to annihilate the 1.5 billion extra shares that were created to fund the BG Group acquisition back in 2015.
-Shell has already retired 195 million shares, so call it a further 1.3 billion to fully offset that dilution.
-Based on the current share price that is certainly doable by the mid-2020s.
+First, it looks like we are about to annihilate the 1.5b extra shares that were created to fund the BG Group acquisition back in 2015.
+Shell has already retired 195m shares, so call it a further 1.3b to fully offset that dilution.
+That is certainly doable by the mid-2020s based on the current share price.

-Since then Shell has been fairly busy in offloading producing assets in order to raise cash.
-By the end of last year total proved reserves had fallen to 11.5 billion barrels of oil equivalent.
-Average daily production was around the same as back in 2016.
-The upshot: the company’s proved reserves life has dropped to eight-and-a-half years.
+Since then, Shell has been fairly busy in offloading producing assets in order to raise cash.
+As a result, total proved reserves had fallen to 11.5b barrels of oil equivalent at the end of last year.
+Average daily production came in at around the same rate as in 2016.
+The net result is that the company’s proved reserves life has dropped to eight-and-a-half years.

-On the face of it you can see why that might be an issue.
-After all, if oil and gas companies don’t replace their reserves then where will future revenue and profit come from?
-There are a couple of mitigating factors here.
+You can see why that might be an issue.
+After all, where will future revenue and profit come from if energy companies don’t replace their reserves ?
+That said, there are a couple of mitigating factors here.
 Firstly, the reserves that have been ‘lost’ typically represents less profitable production.
-Back in 2016 it cost Shell $10.92 to pull each barrel of oil equivalent from the ground.
-Last year it cost just $9.66.
-By my count that is worth $1.75 billion to the bottom line.
+It cost Shell $10.92 to pull each barrel of oil equivalent from the ground back in 2016.
+Last year, it cost just $9.66.
+That is worth an extra $1.75b to the bottom line by my count.

 Secondly, Shell’s profit mix is undergoing a significant change.
-For instance by 2025 it expects to generate around $3.5 billion in post-CapEx free cash flow from its Chemicals segment.
+For instance, by 2025 it expects to generate around $3.5b in post-CapEx free cash flow from its Chemicals segment.
 That is around 9x more than it generated last year.
-Management also expects the Oil Products segment – refining crude into lubricants, gasoline, jet fuel and so on – to generate free cash flow of $8.5 billion by 2025, up from $6.3 billion last year.
-If we take those numbers at face value then we are looking at an extra $5.5 billion per year from segments that are less closely linked to the reserves life of its oil and gas assets.
+Management also expects the Oil Products segment – refining crude into lubricants, gasoline, jet fuel and so on – to generate $8.5b worth of free cash flow by 2025.
+That is up from $6.3b last year.
+If we take those numbers at face value, then we are looking at an extra $5.5b per year from segments that are less closely linked to the reserves life of its oil and gas assets.